 We found that the personality traits of readers of Chekhov’s story changed more than those of the readers of the courtroom account.
 The changes in personality were not large, but they were measurable.
 They were different from the changes of belief spurred by a piece of writing meant to be persuasive, which tend to be all in the same direction as intended by the writer.
 Instead, Chekhov’s readers changed in different directions, with each change unique to the particular reader, mediated by the emotions that each individual felt while reading.

 Why?
-We believe that as people read Chekhov’s story, they experienced empathy with the protagonists and identified with them so that each reader, in his or her own way, became a bit more like them, or decided not to think in the same ways as the characters.
+We believe that as people read Chekhov’s story, they experienced empathy with the protagonists and identified with them so that each reader, in their own way, became a bit more like them, or decided not to think in the same ways as the characters.
 When we read “The Lady with the Little Dog,” we can be both ourselves and Gomov or Anna.
 Through stories, selfhood can expand.

 My colleagues and I also believe that readers of Chekhov’s story were taken out of their usual ways of being so that they could connect with something larger than themselves, beyond themselves.
 This is an effect that goes beyond fiction.
 All art aspires to help us transcend ourselves.